Back

 Understanding Wimbledon

-Regarded as one of four grand slam tournaments and the most historic and important events in the sporting calendar, Wimbledon has hosted this tournament since 1877.
+Regarded as one of four grand slam tournaments and the most historic and important events in the sporting calendar, Wimbledon has hosted this prestigious tournament since 1877.
 It is the longest-running tennis tournament still held today and it’s the only Grand Slam event played on grass.
 The upcoming 2024 tournament will be the 137th time it has taken place.

 Another unique aspect of Wimbledon is their strict dress code for players includes ‘almost entirely white clothing’, although this rule has relaxed slightly in 2023.
 The British Royal Family has close links to Wimbledon, with royal patronage and family members often visiting the stadium to watch the action.
 Viewers may notice the sponsorship is far more understated here than in other major sporting events with some official equipment suppliers among the few brand names you will notice.